Start9Labs/documentation/site/source/user-manual/service-guides/lightning/zeus-lnd-direct.rst

 #.
 Press the "SCAN LNDCONNECT CONFIG" button
 #.
 Scan the QR Code displayed on the Embassy's LND Connect REST URL screen

-   .. note:: If you have trouble scanning it, bring your phone very close to the QR code until it fills the entire target square on your mobile device's QR code camera.
+   .. tip:: If you are having trouble scanning it, bring your phone very close to the QR code until it fills the entire target square on your mobile device's QR code camera.
 #.
 Zeus will fill in your node details based on the information in the QR code
 #.
 Click "SAVE NODE CONFIG"